michaelnmmeyer/dharma/notes.md

-Not many people use @rendition, I suspect it's because mentioning script names with meaningless numbers is annoying.
+Not many people use @rendition to specify scripts.
+I suspect it's because mentioning script names with identifiers numbers is annoying.